bioconda/bioconda-utils/docs/source/developer/bulk.rst

 - You may want to coordinate the timing of fixes and pushes (say, via gitter).
   This is because the bulk branch has ``fail-fast: false`` set to allow parallel jobs to progress as much as possible.
-Multiple people pushing to bulk runs the risk of trying to build the same recipes multiple times.
+Multiple people pushing to bulk means that there is a risk of trying to build the same recipes multiple times.
+In such a case, only the first package will be actually uploaded and subsequent packages will a failure on the upload step.
+So there is no danger to the channel, it's just poor use of CI resources.

 - The logs are awkward to read and hard to find exactly where failures occur.
   One way to do this is to go to the bottom where there is a report of which packages failed.
+This report is shown when a bulk job goes to completion (rather than timing out).
 Then search for that package backwards through the log.
 You can also look for the broad structure of the log: recipes with nothing to do will be reported in a short stanza, so you can use those as structural markers to indicate where there's no useful log info.

 - Instead of using the search functionality in the CI logs, download the raw log (from gear menu at top right) to use your browser search functionality,